-General Education Area: Group 2 Science Pre/Corequisite(s): EVR 1001 with a grade of
+Requirements Met: AATR, GE General Education Area: Group 2 Science Pre/Corequisite(s): EVR 1001 with a grade of C or better.

 This course is the laboratory component for EVR 1001 Introduction to Environmental Science.
 The lab incorporates the exploration of global climate change, minerals and mining, landscape ecology, petroleum depletion, and alternative fuels with the understanding of the earth's environment.
 Lab fee.